dtlary25/K8s-Project/README.md

 # K8s-Project
-Thus project is a demo on how to deploy a simple application set up on a kubernetes cluster.
+This project is a demo on how to deploy a simple application set up on a kubernetes cluster.